These best fiction books about New Orleans capture the spirit, culture and history of this unique and diverse American city.

 Interview with the Vampire by Anne Rice

 For fans of vampires!

 The classic that started it all from the #1 New York Times bestselling author

-Interview with the Vampire details the sordid confessions of the 200-year life of a vampire.
-Louis was a young indigo plantation owner in 1791, living near New Orleans, when he meets a person who turns him into a vampire after expressing a wish for his company.
+Interview with the Vampire is a New Orleans novel that details the sordid confessions of the 200-year life of a vampire.
+Louis was a young indigo plantation owner in 1791, living near New Orleans when he meets a person who turns him into a vampire after expressing a wish for his company.

-This unforgettable work of fiction questions immortality and cannibalism in ways that is both shocking and astonishing.
-Without giving up too much (because there’s a lot that unfolds), it’s ultimately about danger, love, loss and suspense.
+This unforgettable fiction book set in New Orleans questions immortality and cannibalism in ways that are both shocking and astonishing.
+Without giving up too much (because there’s a lot that unfolds), it’s ultimately about danger, love, loss, and suspense.

 November Road by Lou Berney

 Named a best book of the year by: Entertainment Weekly, Washington Post, AARP, Newsweek, Dallas Morning News, South Florida Sun-Sentinel, Chicago Public Library, Real Book Spy, CrimeReads, Litreactor, Library Journal, LitHub and Booklist

 When people say they want to read a really good novel, the kind you just can’t put down, this is the kind of book they mean.
 Exceptional.– Stephen King

 In November Road, a fiction book set in New Orleans, a street lieutenant to a New Orleans mob boss is out of luck.
 He knows too much about the assassination of President John F. Kennedy.